joshbegley/nyt-latest/previous.md

 `In the ancient world, debt forgiveness was a regular tool to control the economy.
 Why have we forgotten it?`\
 https://www.nytimes.com/2026/08/22/opinion/us-debt-40-trillion.html

-**Companies Shouldn’t Set Prices One Customer at a Time**\
+**Surveillance Prices.
+Hidden Fees.
+Shifting Costs.
+This Madness Must Stop.**\
-`Surveillance pricing hurts consumers.
-It’s time to combat it with stronger laws on fair pricing.`\
+`It’s time to combat commercial surveillance with stronger laws on fair pricing.`\
 https://www.nytimes.com/2026/08/22/opinion/surveillance-pricing-data-companies.html

 **This Is Why Women Are Scared to Tell Their Doctors the Truth**\